What You Can Expect from an Open Adoption in Arkansas

-An open adoption is an adoptive relationship in which a baby’s birth parents and the adoptive family share identifying information.
+An open adoption occurs when a baby’s birth parents and the adoptive family share identifying information, before and after placement.
 They maintain contact with each other without the help of an adoption professional.
 The exact amount of contact — and the form it takes — can vary based on the preferences of everyone involved.
 An adoptive relationship is just like any other relationship; it can grow and evolve over time.

 An open adoption in Arkansas benefits all sides of the adoptive triad:

-Birth Mothers: An open adoption allows a birth mom to maintain a relationship with her baby even as they grow up in their adoptive home.
+Birth Parents: An open adoption allows a birth mom to maintain a relationship with her baby even as they grow up in their adoptive home.
 She doesn’t have to wonder how her child is doing, because she has access to that information in the months and years after placement.
 If a birth father is involved in the adoption, he can receive the same information and updates, too!

-Adoptive Families: It’s not uncommon for adoptive families to believe that open adoption benefits birth moms more than adoptive parents.
+Adoptive Families: It’s not uncommon for adoptive families to believe that open adoption benefits birth parents more than adoptive parents.
 However, that’s not the case at all.
-In the beginning, families who are more accepting of contact with birth parents will have an easier time finding an adoption match.
-An open adoption also allows adoptive parents to keep up-to-date with the birth parents’ medical histories, which can be beneficial should any problems arise with their child’s health.
+First, hopeful families who are more accepting of contact with birth parents will have an easier time finding an adoption match.
+An open adoption will also allow them to keep up-to-date with the birth parents’ medical histories, which can be beneficial should any problems arise with the adopted child’s health.

-Adoptees: A child that is adopted may feel that a large part of himself or herself is missing if they know little or nothing of their birth parents.
-An open adoption relationship gives them answers to questions their adoptive parents may not even anticipate, such as what their birth parents look like, or how they laugh, or what music they like.
-As children go on to form self-identities, this information can be important.
-It’s better for them to have access to this information, as well as for them to be able to ask any questions they may have.
-They’ll never have to wonder why they were placed for adoption because they’ll be able to have a conversation about it.
+Adoptees: A child that is adopted may feel that a large part of their identity is missing if they know little or nothing of their birth parents.
+An open adoption relationship gives them answers to any questions they may have, such as what their birth parents look like, how they laugh, or what kind of music they like.
+An adoptee will never have to wonder why they were placed for adoption, because they’ll hear the answer directly from their birth parent.

-A semi-open adoption is a type of open adoption that’s a little more restricted.
-In a semi-open adoption relationship, birth parents still maintain contact with an adoptive family, but all communication is facilitated by an adoption professional.
-Approximately 95 percent of today’s current domestic adoptions are semi-open, or mediated.
+A semi-open adoption involves more restrictive contact than a fully open adoption.
+In a semi-open adoption relationship, birth parents still maintain contact with an adoptive family, but all communication is typically facilitated by an adoption professional.
+Approximately 95 percent of today’s current domestic adoptions are semi-open or mediated.

 Mediated contact may occur in several different ways: